openvinotoolkit/model_server/docs/contributing.md

 #### 1. Variable Naming Conventions <a name="var-naming-conventions"></a>
 - Use PascalCase for classes and structs names
 - Use camelCase for methods
-- For member names and arguments both are acceptable: camelCase or seperate by undescore'_'.
+- For member names and arguments both are acceptable: camelCase or separate by underscore'_'.
 However do not mix both in one class definition.
 - Use _t suffix for new typedefs
 - Use UPPERCASE for consts